kevalrana97/micro-frontend-next-react-js/README.md

 # Micro Frontend Architecture

 This project implements a **Micro Frontend** architecture using **Next.js** as the host and product applications, and **React.js** for the basket module.
-The integration is achieved via Webpack Module Federation.
+Here is impliment redux store on host app ans share all other projects.

 ## Project Structure
 ```